Double-Ended Palindromic Trees in Linear Time: Abstract

 \section{Abstract}

-The palindromic tree (a.k.a. eertree) is a linear-size data structure that provides access to all palindromic substrings of a string.
-In this paper, we propose a generalized version of eertree, called double-ended eertree, which supports linear-time online double-ended queue operations on the stored string.
-At the heart of our construction, is a class of substrings, called surfaces, of independent interest.
-Namely, surfaces are neither prefixes nor suffixes of any other palindromic substrings and characterize the link structure of all palindromic substrings in the eertree.
+The palindromic tree (a.k.a.\ eertree) is a data structure that provides access to all palindromic substrings of a string.
+In this paper, we propose a dynamic version of eertree, called double-ended eertree, which supports online operations on the stored string, including double-ended queue operations, counting distinct palindromic substrings, and finding the longest palindromic prefix/suffix.
+At the heart of our construction, we identify a new class of substring occurrences, called surfaces, that are palindromic substring occurrences that are neither prefixes nor suffixes of any other palindromic substring occurrences, which is of independent interest.
+Surfaces characterize the link structure of all palindromic substrings in the eertree, thereby allowing a linear-time implementation of double-ended eertrees through a linear-time maintenance of surfaces.

-As an application, we develop a framework for range queries involving palindromes on strings, including counting distinct palindromic substrings, and finding the longest palindromic substring, shortest unique palindromic substring and shortest absent palindrome of any substring.
-In particular, offline queries only use linear space.
-Apart from range queries, we enumerate palindromic rich strings with a given word in linear time on the length of the given word.

 \textbf{Keywords: Palindromes, eertrees, double-ended data structures, string algorithms.}